Crell/EnvMapper/README.md

 EnvMapper will automatically cast int-like values (like "5" or "42") to integers, and float-like values (like "3.14") to floats, so that they will safely assign to the typed properties on the object.

+If a property is typed `bool`, then the values "1", "true", "yes", and "on" (in any case) will evaluate to `true`.
+Anything else will evaluate to false.

 If a value cannot be assigned (for instance, if the `DB_PORT` environment variable was set to `"any"`), then a `TypeMismatch` exception will be thrown.